hercules2004/elyx_assignment/docs/architecture.md

 2. **Failure Detection:** Blocked by "Travel (Remote Cabin)".
 3. **Immediate Swap:** The engine retrieves the linked **Backup Activity** ("Bodyweight Flow").
 4. **Diplomatic Immunity:** The backup is scheduled *immediately* on the same day, counting towards the Primary's weekly quota.

 ---

-Here is a comprehensive breakdown of the Constraint Validation logic, including flowcharts to visualize the decision-making process.

----